acep-uaf/acep-clear-skies/README.md

 **independence, stewardship**, and **cooperation**.

-The following reference architecture outlines how Clear Skies can be implemented in scalable layers, from physical infrastructure to regional collaboration.
+The following reference architecture outlines how Clear Skies can be implemented in modular layers, from physical infrastructure to regional collaboration services.

 ![Clear Skies Architecture](lib/diag/ClearSkies-Overview-notitle.excalidraw.png)